 The Academic Calendar, typically posted each summer, contains a list of key dates covering each trimester, intervening symposiums and forums, and recess periods/holidays.
 Although subject to change, this list contains dates that are useful for personal long range planning.
 Students are advised to consult faculty, the Dean of Students Office, and the Weekly Schedule before making final plans or financial commitments.
-The Academic Calendar can be found on Google calendars and on the NWC internet website: http://www.usnwc.edu/Academics/Academic-Calendar.aspx
+The Academic Calendar can be found on Google calendars and on the NWC internet website: https://usnwc.edu/Academics-and-Programs/Academic-Resources/Academic-Calendars

-The Weekly Schedule is the most current and specific calendar and is on the NWC intranet under the Students tab and on the student's Google calendar in their iPad.
+The Weekly Schedule is the most current and specific calendar and is on the NWC intranet under the Students tab and on the student's calendar on their personal devices.
 It includes the specific time, place, uniform/attire, lecture title, lecturer, security classification, and information appropriate to scheduled class and evening events.